OFDataCommittee/OFMLHackathon/doc/clients/python.rst

 Datasets
 --------

-The Python client can access and store tensors in datasets.
-For further information about datasets, please refer to the :ref:`Dataset <overview_dataset>` section.
+The Python client can store and retrieve tensors in datasets.
+For further information about datasets, please refer to the :ref:`Dataset section of the Data Structures documentation page <data_structures_dataset>`.

-The code below shows how to store and access tensors which belong to a dataset.
+The code below shows how to store and retrieve tensors which belong to a dataset.

 .. literalinclude:: ../../examples/serial/python/example_put_get_dataset.py
   :language: python